control-toolbox/CTProblems.jl/docs/src/index.md

-# Introduction
+# Introduction to the `CTProblems.jl` package

+The `CTProblems.jl` package is part of the [control-toolbox ecosystem](https://github.com/control-toolbox).
+We present below the control-toolbox ecosystem, then we give an overview ot the `CTProblems.jl` package and finally, in the last part, you can find the list of available optimal control problems.

+**Contents.**

 ```@contents
-Pages = ["index.md"]
+Pages = ["index.md", "problems.md", "api.md"]
 Depth = 3
 ```

 ## Control-toolbox ecosystem

-### Presentation
+### Solvers of optimal control problems

-The `CTProblems.jl` package is part of the [control-toolbox ecosystem](https://github.com/control-toolbox) which gathers `Julia` packages for mathematical control and applications.
+The [control-toolbox ecosystem](https://github.com/control-toolbox) gathers `Julia` packages for mathematical control and applications.
 It is an outcome of a research initiative supported by the [Centre Inria of Université Côte d'Azur](https://www.inria.fr/en/inria-centre-universite-cote-azur) and a sequel to previous developments, notably [Bocop](https://www.bocop.org) and [Hampath](https://www.hampath.org).
 See also: [ct gallery](https://ct.gitlabpages.inria.fr/gallery).
 The root package is [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to solve optimal control problems by direct and indirect methods.

 [![doc OptimalControl.jl](https://img.shields.io/badge/doc-OptimalControl.jl-blue)](https://control-toolbox.github.io/OptimalControl.jl)